rwaldron/tc39-notes/es8/2017-03/mar-23.md

 MM: I was thinking you would say Integer.asInt64, rather that Integer.asIntN(64,...)

-BE: If you look at the ASM.js example, you can see that it's cast `asUIntN` and then ...
+BE: If you look at the ASM.js example, you can see that it's cast `asUintN` and then ...

 DE: Maybe we shoudl have asInt64 as a spcific thing.